My name is Sarah Packwood and I am a Humanitarian Intuitive based on Salt Spring Island in British Columbia, Canada.

 Thriving in challenging situations, where my judgement, analytical, diplomacy and negotiation skills achieve high outputs within tight deadlines.

-Building successful partnerships and working relationships with community members, UN agencies, NGOs, donor agencies and philanthropists, government agencies and military actors.
+Building and strengthening successful partnerships and working relationships with community members, UN agencies, NGOs, donor agencies and philanthropists, government agencies and military actors.

 Coordinating diverse groups of stakeholders to avoid duplication, find innovative solutions to problems, ensure inclusion, develop capacity and match availability of resources to prioritised needs.